 - spending quality time with your child

 Quality time can happen anytime and anywhere, in the middle of ordinary days and situations.
-A shared laugh when you’re bathing your toddler, the discovery of the season’s first flower in the garden with your six-year-old, or a good conversation in the car with your eight-year-old – these can all be quality time.
-Just listen closely to your child or stop what you’re doing to pay full attention to her.
+It can be a shared laugh when you’re bathing your toddler or a good conversation in the car with your teenage child.

-You can also make quality time by taking advantage of any opportunity, however small, to show that you value and appreciate your child.
-For example, you can communicate powerful positive messages with your smiles, laughter, eye contact, hugs and gentle touches.
+When you spend quality time with your child, you’re showing that you value and appreciate her.
+You can take advantage of quality time to communicate powerful positive messages with your smiles, laughter, eye contact, hugs and gentle touches.

 The time you spend with your child also makes a difference to how he learns.
 For example, the time you spend talking with your child

 in the first three years of life helps him learn language.